leerichardson/leeR/presentations/cran/cran.md

 How to use Travis CI
 ========================================================

-1. Add to package with:
+- Add to package with:

 ```r
   devtools::use_travis("/home/lee/Dropbox/leeR")
 ```

-2. Get TRAVIS account, link Github account
+- Get Travis account, link Github account

-3. Push to Github
+- Push to Github

-4. E-mail will tell you if it passed
+- E-mail will tell you if it passed

 Travis builds and checks on Ubuntu
 ========================================================